nikumar1206/daily_projects/w3d1/README.md

 - my_flatten
 - require_relative

+## Learning Goals

+### Enumerables

+- Be able to create directories and files from the command line
+- Know how to extend classes
+- Know how to use pry to test methods
+- Be able to write methods that take a block as an argument
+- Get comfortable reasoning about how enumerable methods work with arrays

+### Ghost

+- Understand how different classes interact
+- Be able to write classes in different files and use `require_relative` to connect them
+- Know how to test methods in pry
+- Know how to read lines from a text file
+- Understand how `__FILE__ == $PROGRAM_NAME` works

 ## Discussion

 Welcome to the main part of the course!
 Set some expectations about what will be different from now until the end of their time here: